Secret Numbers

 In an attempt to make life more difficult for the people learning about complex numbers, the people who had already mastered the Argand Diagram came up with a new way of expressing the same thing.
 And while this may not be initially good new for you, the learner, it does allow you to do some pretty awesome thing with numbers.
 The new way of representing them is to say that every number can be expressed as a distance from the origin and an angle from the x-axis/real axis.

-The bit labelled r in the diagram (the distance from the origin) is called the Modulus, and the bit labelled \theta (the angle from the real/x axis) is called the Argument.
-Even though we have new names and new numbers we can still write it in the old form of z=a+bi,
+The bit labelled r in the diagram (the distance from the origin) is called the Modulus, and the bit labelled (the angle from the real/x axis) is called the Argument.
+Even though we have new names and new numbers we can still write it in the old form of ,

 Using some trig we can write the co-ordinates in terms of r and θ, and them sub them into the standard form

-It turns out there is another way of writing complex numbers, this time with e.
-Why they can be written in terms of e is relatively straightforward and is shown below.
+It turns out there is another way of writing complex numbers, this time with .
+Why they can be written in terms of is relatively straightforward and is shown below.
 First of we have the expansion of e as an infinite series of addition (for all those interested this is done using the Taylor expansion)

-We then replace x with i\theta.
-Now because the x‘s are being raised to powers sometimes the i‘s will become 1, -1 or -i e.g (i\theta)^2 is i^2\theta^2 which is -\theta^2
+We then replace with .
+Now because the ‘s are being raised to powers sometimes the ‘s will become 1, -1 or e.g is which is

 Now these bits in brackets bear a striking resemblance to the infinite series expansions of Sin and Cos